 When faulty windows, doors, balconies, or other construction defects become a concern for condominium owners, most exterior improvements fall into the category of HOA maintenance.

-To determine where the initial problem occurred, an inspection may be required — in addition to the required and recurring reserve study inspections — to determine the source of the defect, but that should not change who is responsible to maintain, repair, or replace the elevated structures, as the HOA is obligated with those duties.
+To determine where the initial problem occurred, an inspection may be required — in addition to the required and recurring reserve study inspections — to determine the source of the defect, but that should not change who is responsible for maintaining, repairing, or replacing the elevated structures, as the HOA is obligated with those duties.

-If the dispute remains, our Florida & California attorneys can help set the record straight, so maintenance can proceed according to the appropriate HOA bylaws.
+If the dispute remains, our Florida attorneys can help set the record straight, so maintenance can proceed according to the appropriate HOA bylaws.

 Each HOA has a Board of Directors that is charged with making decisions regarding maintenance and general upkeep of the property, which requires hiring vendors to perform various tasks, including landscaping, property management, insurance, maintenance, property management, accounting, and even legal contracts.